JimFawkes/luther/README.md

  _"How great of an impact on your GitHub Repository can I predict if it is featured on a Python Podcast?"_

 **Summary:**
-The entire pipeline can be run by running the [run_on_remote.sh](run_on_remote.sh) script.
+The entire pipeline can be run by running the [run_container.sh](run_container.sh) script.
 This will run the pipeline in a docker container, using the docker image: jimfawkes/project-luther.

 _Note: Running the entire pipleine will take 60min+_